IanZaripov/QT_painter/README.md

 is pressed or Esc is pressed.
 + Delete - When activating this button, clicking on any shape in the workspace causes it to be deleted, along with all its connections.
-+ Upload, Save – upload and save a picture to a txt.file.
++ Upload, Save â€“ upload and save a picture to a txt.file.
 After loading, it is possible to continue drawing (adding, moving, deleting, etc.) shapes.

 ___BUILDING AND RUNNING THE APP___